 This post features a collection of the most helpful instructional videos on designing and building your own home aquaponics garden to grow veggies and herbs indoors, on your balcony, backyard, or even at the office.
-I have used many of the tips from these virtual DIY aquaponics professors to build this backyard aquaponic gutter garden to grow food and listen to the trickling water right outside my kitchen!
+I have used many of the tips from these virtual DIY aquaponics professors to build this aquaponic gutter garden and this glass bottle garden on my balcony to grow organic food and listen to the trickling water right outside my kitchen!

 If you are more of the plug-and-grow type — check out the below pictured kit to easily convert any standard 20-gallon aquarium into a home aquaponics garden.
 Or one of the other top 5 DIY Aquaponics kits on the market.